-\paragraph{Discussion.---}
+\section{Discussion}

-We have demonstrated that static charged BHs in 4D Einsteinian cubic gravity differ notoriously from their counterparts in GR in several aspects: non-uniqueness of regular solutions, non-compliance with the extremality bound, and the absence of an inner horizon.
-Given that RN black holes in GR display many properties analogous to rotating neutral BHs, it is tempting to speculate that similar features might be present even for vacuum ECG BHs.
+We have demonstrated that static charged BHs in 4D ECG differ notoriously from their counterparts in GR in several aspects: nonuniqueness of regular solutions, noncompliance with the extremality bound, and the absence of an inner horizon.
+Given that the Reissner-Norsdtr\"om solution displays many properties analogous to rotating neutral BHs, it is tempting to speculate that similar features might be present even for vacuum ECG BHs.
 Little is known about rotating solutions in ECG.
-The only results obtained so far refer to the small $\lambda$ regime~\cite{Burger:2019wkq} or near-horizon geometries of extremal BHs~\cite{Cano:2019ozf}, where similar discrete degeneracy of near-horizon solutions was found.
-Interestingly, the existence of `small' over-extremal solutions has been related to the weak gravity conjecture~\cite{ArkaniHamed:2006dz}, providing a decay channel for extremal RN BHs.
+The only results obtained so far are perturbative in the coupling~\cite{Burger:2019wkq} or refer to the near-horizon geometries of extremal BHs~\cite{Cano:2019ozf}, where similar discrete degeneracy of near-horizon solutions was found.
+Interestingly, the existence of ``small'' over-extremal solutions has been related to the weak gravity conjecture~\cite{ArkaniHamed:2006dz}, providing a decay channel for extremal charged BHs.

-The horizonless solutions, despite being singular spacetimes, present a more drastic {\em continuous} type of non-uniqueness.
+The horizonless solutions, despite being singular spacetimes, present a more drastic {\em continuous} type of nonuniqueness.
 Moreover, since the potential $r^{-2}f(r)$ does not feature extrema for these solutions, such naked singularities do not have a photon sphere, so gravitational lensing signatures are markedly different from those of BHs~\cite{Hennigar:2018hza,Poshteh:2018wqy}.
-An interesting question is whether a naked singularity can be formed under a dynamical process starting from some regular initial state, thus addressing the weak cosmic censorship conjecture~\cite{Penrose:1969pc,Wald:1997wa} in the context of ECG.
+An interesting question is whether a naked singularity can be formed under a dynamical process starting from some regular initial state, thus addressing the weak cosmic censorship conjecture~\cite{Penrose:1969pc,Wald:1997wa} in ECG.

 We have focused on cubic gravity.
 It remains to be seen if our findings extend to higher derivative gravities, beyond cubic order~\cite{Bueno:2017qce}.
 The effect of adding a cosmological constant or the natural inclusion of cubic terms also in the Maxwell field strength require separate studies.